Terry Sejnowski: Membership

 Sejnowski was a member of the Advisory Committee to the Director of the National Institutes of Health for the Brain Research through Application of Innovative Neurotechnologies (BRAIN) Initiative, announced by President Obama on 2 April 2013.
 Their BRAIN 2025 report was released by NIH on 5 June 2014 and has been used to prioritize NIH BRAIN Initiative projects.
 He was previously part of a team of engineers and neuroscientists who developed the Brain Activity Map Project, which served as the template for the BRAIN Initiative.

 Authorship

-In 1992 Sejnowski co-authored The Computational Brain with Patricia Churchland and in 2002 the book Liars, Lovers, and Heroes; What the New Brain Science Reveals About How We Become Who We are with Steven R. Quartz.
-His most recent book, The Deep Learning Revolution, was published by the MIT Press in June 2018.
+In 1992, Sejnowski co-authored The Computational Brain with Patricia Churchland and in 2002 the book Liars, Lovers, and Heroes; What the New Brain Science Reveals About How We Become Who We are with Steven R. Quartz.
+His book, The Deep Learning Revolution, was published by the MIT Press in June 2018.
+His most recent book, ChatGPT and the Future of AI: The Deep Language Revolution, was published by the MIT Press in October 2024.

 He has co-created (with Professor Barbara Oakley) and teaches Learning How to Learn: Powerful mental tools to help you master tough subjects, a massive open online course offered on Coursera.
 The course had its first three runs in August and October 2014 and January 2015, when it attracted approximately 300,000 students.
-In 2015, enrollment in the course reached 1 million and a total of about 2 million students as of August 2017 and 3 million students as of 2021.
+In 2015, enrollment in the course reached 1 million, a total of about 2 million students as of August 2017, 3 million students as of 2021, and 4 million students as of 2024.